oleg578/csvc/README.md

 - Surfaces structured parse errors with line and column numbers (`ParseError`).
 - Provides benchmarks and extensive tests to guard correctness and performance.

+## chatGPT Codex

+The time it took for the Code to produce the final result was about 45 minutes.

 ## API Overview

 ### `func NewReader(src *io.Reader) *Reader`